MalakhFuller/5-VM-Home-SOC-Lab/SOC_Lab_2_Writeup.md

 ## SOC Relevance

-This lab mirrors the kind of environment a Tier 1 or Tier 2 SOC analyst operates in at an MSSP or enterprise security team.
-The core infrastructure — a SIEM receiving telemetry from instrumented endpoints across a domain — is the foundation of almost every SOC engagement.
+This is the environment a Tier 1 or Tier 2 analyst lives in at an MSSP or an enterprise security team: a SIEM taking telemetry from instrumented endpoints across a domain.
+That core shape is the foundation under almost every SOC engagement.

-The hands-on experience of configuring log collection, watching alerts fire in real time, and distinguishing legitimate admin activity from genuinely suspicious behavior is directly relevant to day-one SOC analyst work.
-Understanding how the data gets from the endpoint to the SIEM, and why certain events trigger alerts while others don't, is the kind of knowledge that makes alert triage faster and more accurate.
+And the hands-on parts are the parts that transfer most directly — configuring log collection, watching alerts fire in real time, and separating routine admin noise from something that actually warrants a second look.
+When I sat in front of a Threat Hunting view full of my own activity dressed up as suspicious behavior, I was doing a small version of exactly what day-one SOC work is.
+Knowing how the data gets from endpoint to SIEM, and why some events trip alerts while others don't, is what makes triage faster and less guessy.
+I built every hop, so I know where each one runs.

 ---

 ## HUMINT to SOC Translation

-My background in HUMINT involves building operational frameworks from scratch, making decisions under uncertainty, and working through problems methodically when the documentation doesn't give you a clear path forward.
-That mindset showed up repeatedly throughout this build — from troubleshooting the VMnet dropdown issue, to tracking down the correct Wazuh package URL, to figuring out why Ubuntu couldn't discover the domain.

-More specifically, the HUMINT skills of source verification and adversarial thinking translate directly.
-Always getting install commands from official documentation rather than random blog posts is the same instinct as verifying a source before acting on intelligence.
-And building detection logic requires thinking like an adversary — which is something HUMINT practitioners do by default.
+Two decades of source work left me with a few instincts that turned out to be the most useful tools in this build, and none of them are technical.

+The first is verifying the foundation before trusting anything built on it.
+It showed up when I refused to accept the stale "30-day" download page over what I knew to be true, when I pulled the Wazuh command from official docs instead of a blog, and most clearly when "No such realm found" turned out to be a DNS problem one layer beneath the symptom.
+The discipline is the same as vetting a source before you act on what it tells you — the cost of skipping it is being confidently wrong.

+The second is the signal-versus-noise problem, which *is* the false-positive lesson.
+A SIEM hands you a stream of plausible-looking activity, the overwhelming majority of it benign, and asks you to find the rare real thing inside it.
+That's source evaluation with different nouns.
+The careful read isn't in any single alert; it's in knowing what normal looks like well enough to feel the thing that isn't.

+And the third is just working a problem methodically when the documentation runs out — the VMnet dropdown, the password that wouldn't take, the resolver pointed at nothing.
+The tooling here is new to my hands.
+The way of thinking is not, and it's the part that doesn't print on a certificate.

 ---

-## Plans for Phase 2

-My prior dual-machine home SOC lab covered foundational ground:

-- **Project 1:** Detecting Network Reconnaissance Activity
-- **Project 2:** Investigating Repeated Failed Login Attempts
-- **Project 3:** Investigating Suspicious PowerShell Activity with Sysmon
-- **Project 4:** SOC-Style Phishing Email Triage Report
-- **Project 5:** End-to-End SOC Investigation: Reconnaissance to Detection

-With the 5x VM lab and Active Directory now in place, Phase 2 is planned to go significantly deeper:
+## What's Next

+My earlier dual-machine lab covered the foundational ground — basic recon detection, failed-login investigation, suspicious-PowerShell hunting with Sysmon, phishing triage, and one end-to-end recon-to-detection run.
+With five VMs and a real Active Directory domain now standing, the next phase goes after the attacks that domain makes possible:

-- **Project 1:** Credential Attack Against Active Directory (password spray, MITRE T1110.003)
+- **Project 1:** Credential attack against Active Directory — password spray (MITRE T1110.003)
-- **Project 2:** Kerberoasting (Event ID 4769 detection, MITRE T1558.003)
+- **Project 2:** Kerberoasting — Event ID 4769 detection (MITRE T1558.003)
-- **Project 3:** Lateral Movement Detection
+- **Project 3:** Lateral movement detection
-- **Project 4:** Custom Detection Rule Writing
+- **Project 4:** Custom detection rule writing
-- **Project 5:** Full Purple Team Exercise — end-to-end attack chain with incident report
+- **Project 5:** Full purple-team exercise — end-to-end attack chain with a complete incident report

+That's where this stops being an environment I stood up and becomes one I can defend, attack by attack, detection by detection.

 ---